sajal1302/tensorflow/README.md

-While using ths mnist notebook put all the images in a folder as MNIST_data. while using the tensor flow estimator notebook use iris data set.
+Shown the basic working of tensorflow using iris data set.
+Working with MNIST data set.